malchow24/google_homepage/README.md

-This is a recreation of the Google Homepage
+Recreationg of the Google homepage for the Odin Project.

+HTML and CSS used only